 I am an Associate Professor in the Faculty of Law, University of Oxford.
 I’m also a Fellow and Tutor at St Anne’s College.

 University of Oxford and St Anne’s College

-Favourite thing to do in science: Write papers with inspiring colleagues
+Favourite thing to do in research: Write papers with inspiring colleagues

 I work on legal and ethical questions in medicine